 It is common when studying large molecular assemblies that you will only want to simulate a portion of the system.
-In these cases, it is often convenient to remove many atoms from the model, and then apply position restraints on the boundary atoms [9].
-To facilitate this, smog\extract will take a SMOG .top and .gro file, and produce a new set of force field files that only include a specified subset of atoms.
+In these cases, it is often convenient to remove many atoms from the model, and then apply position restraints on the boundary atoms [12].
+To facilitate this, smog\extract will take a SMOG .top and .gro file (.xml file, if using OpenSMOG), and produce a new set of force field files that only include a specified subset of atoms.
 The atom list can be given in a Gromacs-style .ndx file.
 If multiple groups are listed in the ndx file, the user will be prompted to select a single group.
 By default, position restraints are not introduced.
-If you would like to include position restraints on all atoms that have an interaction removed during extraction, then use the -restraints flag to indicate the strength of the restraints.
+If you would like to include position restraints flag to indicate the strength of the restraints.
+To see all options, use the -restraints flag to indicate the strength of the restraints.
 To see all options, use the -h flag, or refer to Table 5.2.